 You can find premium stock video suppliers as well as standard collections, and even budget libraries.

 Stock video sites guarantee clips suitable for professional use.
-You may find some small web and SD resolution files, but HD stock footage prevails in most online catalogues, and ultra HD collections are in natural growth since years which grants you to find huge pools of 4K+ videos available.
+You may find some small web and SD resolution files, but HD stock footage prevails in most online catalogues, and ultra HD collections are in natural growth for years which grants you to find huge pools of 4K+ videos available.

 As for genres and style, you name it!
-From popular trends like drone-shot aerial footage, or the latest tech developments in 360º immersive video or action camera shots, to evergreen topics like lifestyle, nature, cityscapes, sports, health, etc. There’s also richness in styles and perspectives, from generic or strongly commercial to edgy, trendy and authentic aesthetics and everything in between.
+From popular trends like drone-shot aerial footage, or the latest tech developments in 360º immersive video or action camera shots, to evergreen topics like lifestyle, nature, cityscapes, sports, health, etc. There’s also richness in styles and perspectives, from generic or strongly commercial to edgy, trendy, and authentic aesthetics and everything in between.

 The stock footage industry has something for everyone.
-Videographers, filmmakers and video creatives alike can source any content they need in a stock video agency!back to menu ↑
+Videographers, filmmakers, and video creatives alike can source any content they need in a stock video agency!back to menu ↑

 Let’s Talk Licensing: Understanding Stock Video Usage

 We’re getting into the complicated stuff, but fear not!
 If you’ve read this far, we are sure you’re ready for it.
 To understand how the legal aspect of stock video works is actually essential to make sure that you’re using it correctly – an absolute must to grant you legal safety.
 We know the legal argot can sound really fluffy and confusing so we’ll try to lay this out as understandable and transparent as possible to save you the headache of figuring out the small letter in license agreements: